hinatades/.emacs.d/README.md

 $ brew install emacs
 ```

-If you install emacs from Homebrew ,not downloading from Official page, you can use emacs only in CUI.
+If you install emacs from Homebrew, not downloading from Official page, you can use emacs only in CUI.

 After installation, restart the terminal and it is completed when it is displayed as follows.